steve3301/Deep_Learning_Based_System_for_Crop-_Pest_and_Weed_Identification/README.md

 This deep learning model is designed to help farmers and agricultural professionals identify plant health issues using image data.
 The model is trained on a custom ImageFolder dataset and fine-tuned for high accuracy and real-time performance.

 ⚙️ Setup Instructions
-Install Required Libraries:
+Install Required Libraries

 pip install numpy pandas torch torchvision matplotlib scikit-learn

-Or use the requirements.txt file:
+Or install all dependencies using the requirements.txt file:

 pip install -r requirements.txt

 📁 Project Structure
 🧹 Data Loading & Preprocessing
-Using torchvision.transforms and datasets.ImageFolder
+Using torchvision.transforms and datasets.ImageFolder for data preparation.

 🏗️ Model Architecture
-Custom or pre-trained architecture with fine-tuning
+Custom or pre-trained architecture with fine-tuning.

 🧪 Training, Validation & Testing
-Includes loss tracking and metrics logging
+Includes loss tracking and metrics logging.

 📊 Visualizations
-Accuracy and loss curves, confusion matrix, sample predictions
+Accuracy and loss curves, confusion matrix, and sample predictions.

 💾 Model Persistence
-Saving and loading for inference/deployment
+Saving and loading models for inference and deployment.

 🗂️ Dataset
-This project uses a custom dataset hosted on Kaggle:
+The project uses a custom dataset hosted on Kaggle:

-🔗 Crop Pest and Disease Detection – Kaggle
+Kaggle Crop Pest and Disease Detection Dataset

+Dataset Details
 Classes include:

 🌾 Plant diseases